meetk5/Team-Project1/README.md

 As can be seen from the scatter plot, there's a very weak relation between the Number of Covid Cases and Unemployment.
 Also, they are negatively correlated.
 From the r-value (-0.34) and p-value (0.17), it can be concluded that the correlation is not statically significant.
 Therefore, although Employment was hit the most in April-2020 when Covid started, it recovered considerably irrespective of the number of Covid Cases as the industries learnt their ways to combat the problem.

-Data Cleaning:
-Effect_of_Covid_Unemployment_NJ_Data_Analysis.ipynb:  Gathered data from New Jersey LAWD website and created clean dataframe with each NJ county’s unemployment rates for every month starting from Jan 2019 to May 2021.